oracle/terraform-provider-oci/website/docs/d/management_agent_management_agents.html.markdown

 * `display_name` - Management Agent Name
 * `freeform_tags` - Simple key-value pair that is applied without any predefined name, type or scope.
 Exists for cross-compatibility only.
 Example: `{"bar-key": "value"}`
 * `host` - Management Agent host machine name
+* `host_id` - Host resource ocid
 * `id` - agent identifier
 * `install_key_id` - agent install key identifier
 * `install_path` - Path where Management Agent is installed
-* `is_agent_auto_upgradable` - true if the agent can be upgraded automatically; false if it must be upgraded manually. true is currently unsupported.
+* `is_agent_auto_upgradable` - true if the agent can be upgraded automatically; false if it must be upgraded manually.
+* `is_customer_deployed` - true, if the agent image is manually downloaded and installed. false, if the agent is deployed as a plugin in Oracle Cloud Agent.
 * `lifecycle_details` - A message describing the current state in more detail.
 For example, can be used to provide actionable information for a resource in Failed state.
 * `platform_name` - Platform Name
 * `platform_type` - Platform Type
 * `platform_version` - Platform Version
 * `plugin_list` - list of managementAgentPlugins associated with the agent
+	* `is_enabled` - flag indicating whether the plugin is in enabled mode or disabled mode.
 	* `plugin_display_name` - Management Agent Plugin Identifier, can be renamed
 	* `plugin_id` - Plugin Id
 	* `plugin_name` - Management Agent Plugin Name